-Welcome to the Kaiser Permanente Northern California Hematology/Oncology Fellowship website!
+Welcome to the Kaiser Permanente Northern California Hematology/Oncology Fellowship

 The fellowship program accepts 2 fellows per year.
-All applications for the training program will be processed electronically through ERAS (Electronic Residency Application Service) website.
+All applications for the training program will be processed electronically through the ERAS (Electronic Residency Application Service) website.
 Qualified applicants will be invited for interviews in September and October.
 The fellowship program participates in the NRMP (National Resident Matching Program), through which fellows will be selected.
 The program is strongly dedicated to the recruitment of a diverse training group.